Eclipse e4 notes. Just some notes about Eclipse 4 for my personal use.

 }

-Eclipse 4 uses predefined BindingContext identifier which are based on org.eclipse.jface.contexts.IContextIds.
+Eclipse 4 uses predefined BindingContext identifier that are based on org.eclipse.jface.contexts.IContextIds.

 It is possible to use the DI engine in a standard OSGi environment